 Authorities keep shut over possible Fire Suppression Bottle found in Maldives.
 Here's why

 5 Apr 2014: Many days have passed without an update on possible fire suppression bottle.
 This is highly unusual for a media-friendly military like Maldives National Defence Force.
 The object was initially thought as a bomb or a sea mine.
 Maldives military started an investigation and next day they said it was not a bomb or any kind of explosive device.
 This indicates the normal reaction speed of Maldives military is very fast, it took only 1 day to reach conclusion and release to media.
 In another case, some residents from Kudahuvadhoo claimed to have sighted a large low flying plane, after 2 days the military said claim not credible.
 The fast reaction of the Maldives military is obvious, not just in these 2 incidents.
+Please read about Maldives visa if you planning a trip to Maldives and question the authorities by yourself.

 Object found washed up ashore in Maldives.
 See Maldives map